 |

-are Advantage and K9 Advantix?
+What are Advantage and K9 Advantix?

-and K9 Advantix are spot-on flea control
+are spot-on flea control medications for dogs

-medications for dogs (Advantage or K9 Advantix) and
+(Advantage or K9 Advantix) and cats (Advantage

-cats (Advantage only).
-Both are very effective
+only).
+Both are very effective topical medications

-as well.
-K9 Advantix should not be used on cats
+to control ticks as well.
+K9 Advantix should

-because permethrin is toxic to cats.
+cats) because permethrin is toxic to cats.

-products come in small, measured-dose applicators
+Both products come in small,

-where the amount of liquid is matched to the weight
+liquid is matched to the weight of the animal.

-the insecticide quickly spreads over the skin
+insecticide quickly spreads over the skin

 providing protection from bites for at least a